RV vs Camper Van vs Tent Camping: Which option is best for you?

 Local explorers, large families on a budget, backpackers heading way off the beaten path.

 Tent camping is what most of us immediately think of as a traditional “camping trip.”
 If you already own the necessary gear (at a minimum for comfort: tent, sleeping pad, sleeping bags), tent camping is an extremely cheap way to travel, especially if you are driving your own vehicle.
-If you are planning to travel somewhere outside of driving range (hey, not everyone has enough vacation time to drive themselves cross country), the costs of transporting or renting camping equipment plus a car rental can add up quickly.
+If you are planning to travel somewhere outside of the driving range (hey, not everyone has enough vacation time to drive themselves cross country), the costs of transporting or renting camping equipment plus a car rental can add up quickly.
 For example, the base cost of an average rental car will cost $30-50/day.
 The cost of a car camping rental package for two people at a major outdoor retailer is ~$60/day.
-The average cost of renting an Escape Maverick model campervan (which includes a bed, refrigerator, stove) is around ~$85/day (although it can be as low as $37/day in the low season).
+The average cost of renting an Escape Maverick model campervan (which includes a bed, refrigerator, and stove) is around ~$85/day (although it can be as low as $37/day in the low season).

 One of the bigger cons of tent camping for many people is sleeping on the ground.
 Even with a decent sleeping pad or air mattress, chilly/damp ground can be uncomfortable.
 Setting up and breaking down camp definitely takes a bit more time, especially in inclement weather.
 If anyone has ever had to break down and pack up their tent in the rain, you know what I’m talking about – not the most fun ever.